-Probation - Students are placed on probation when they have a cumulative grade point average less than 2.0.
+Probation - Students are placed on probation when they have completed two consecutive semesters and have a cumulative grade point average less than 2.0.

 Registration is a process for enrolling in classes.
 Students enroll in courses by using the Internet.
 Students may also enroll in person on campus.